clowdfish/timetracker/README.md

 *[Pro-1234] The repository description*

-Then the Time Tracker plugin could just retrieve the data from Github and correlate it with data from SharePoint.
+Now the Time Tracker plugin can retrieve the data from Github and correlate it with data from SharePoint.

 ## Outlook
-In future version, we want to enhance the Google Chrome extension to integrate into the Github page smoothly.
+In future versions we want to enhance the Google Chrome extension to integrate into the Github page smoothly.
 As soon as you create a new repository it will offer a selection of available projects from SharePoint and then add the reference on its own.
 Same goes for creating new issues.